robinrodricks/FluentFTP/README.md

 - Easily add support for more proxy types (simply extend [`FTPClientProxy`](https://github.com/hgupta9/FluentFTP/blob/master/FluentFTP/Proxy/FtpClientProxy.cs))
 - Easily add unsupported directory listing parsers (see the [`CustomParser`](https://github.com/hgupta9/FluentFTP/blob/f48af030b565237ddd5d7c8937378884d20e1627/FluentFTP.Examples/CustomParser.cs) example)
 - Transaction logging using `TraceListeners` (passwords are automatically omitted)
+- FTPS : Explicit and Implicit SSL connections are supported for the control and data connections using .NET's `SslStream`
+- FTPS : Support for adding [client certificates](#client-certificates)
 - Examples for nearly all methods (see [Examples](https://github.com/hgupta9/FluentFTP/tree/master/FluentFTP.Examples))

 ## Submitting issues

 Please use the [Issue tracker](https://github.com/hgupta9/FluentFTP/issues) to report bugs if you think you have found one.
 Aside from a good description of how to reproduce the problem, include the transaction log, the exact revision number of the library, and the exact version of the server OS and FTP software that you were connected to when the problem occurred.